jbrzusto/liwixi/README.md

-The image created includes an additional 25% of free space within the ext4 filesystem, to support the growth of logfiles, etc.  You can of course allocate further VFAT-file-backed loopback filesystems on the SD card if you need more storage, but do you really need the features of a linux filesystem enough to justify hiding the files from your non-linux users when they pop the SD card into their own computer?
+The image created includes an additional 25% of free space within the ext4 filesystem, to support the growth of logfiles, etc.  You can of course allocate further VFAT-file-backed loopback filesystems on the SD card if you need more storage for software packages and so on.
+But if your linux is intended for data acquisition, consider writing data files to the VFAT filesystem directly - do you really need the features of a linux filesystem enough to justify having the data files invisible to your non-linux users when they pop the SD card into their own computer?

 None of this is original or clever, but it might lower the barrier for people just starting in small computer linux, and ease the tedium for